PRICING NOTICE: Proposal to amend Metal Bulletin's Rotterdam tellurium price specification

 Notes: Metal Bulletin’s tellurium prices are produced in line with the specifications published by the Minor Metals Trade Association

-To provide feedback on this price or if you would like to provide price information by becoming a data submitter to this price, please contact Tanya Ashreena by email at: pricing@metalbulletin.com.
-Please add the subject heading FAO: Tanya Ashreena, re: Tellurium.
+To provide feedback on this price or if you would like to provide price information by becoming a data submitter to this price, please contact Ewa Manthey by email at: pricing@metalbulletin.com.
+Please add the subject heading FAO: Ewa Manthey, re: Tellurium.

 To see all Metal Bulletin’s pricing methodology and specification documents go to https://www.metalbulletin.com/prices/pricing-methodology.html